City to Sea Bridge

 In 1983, the Wellington Civic Trust ran a competition for ideas to address the separation of the city from the harbour.
-Wellington City Council developed a brief for a bridge that could address the significance of the waterfront and public space, and, importantly, that it should be a bi-cultural project that celebrated a relationship between Māori and Pākehā. architect Rewi Thompson, was appointed alongside prominent local architect John Gray.
+Wellington City Council developed a brief for a bridge that could address the significance of the waterfront and public space, and, importantly, that it should be a bi-cultural project that celebrated a relationship between Māori and Pākehā.
+Architects Rewi Thompson and John Gray were appointed.
 Gray was one of the founders of Victoria University of Wellington's architecture department and one of the lead consultants of the winning design team, Paperchase, which led the development of the Wellington central harbour waterfront, converting it from an 'industrial wasteland' to an accessible public space.
 Gray and Thompson collaborated with artists Paratene Matchitt and Matt Pine, who contributed the sculptural artworks.

 The primary role of the bridge was to connect the city to the sea, as part of an ongoing transformation of the waterfront and urban cultural centre.
 It was also designed to be a public meeting place, a space to ask questions and reflect on both public and environmental concerns.

-The use of manmade materials and angular sculpted forms on the city side shifts at the midpoint to use more natural and organic forms at the point where one first encounters the ocean and walks towards the harbour.
+The use of manmade materials and angular sculpted forms on the city side shifts at the midpoint to use more natural and organic forms at the point where pedestrians first encounter the ocean and walk towards the harbour.
 A large pyramid-shaped structure and Matt Pine’s classically shaped limestone sculptures frame the base of the brick steps leading from the library and City Gallery.
-In contrast to this, lengths of abandoned hardwood that had previously lined the wharf were used to form the original steps of the structure on the side where one walks down towards the sea.
+In contrast to this, lengths of abandoned hardwood that had previously lined the wharf were used to form the original steps of the structure on the side where pedestrians walk down towards the sea.
 The steepness of the sea side of the bridge was proposed by Gray and Thompson to mimic the uplifted and eroded landforms of Wellington and symbolise a point of arrival and change.
 The concrete base was designed to mimic a stone, cliff edge and the steep, uplifted topography that would have been discovered at Wellington's original shoreline between Lambton Harbour and the uplifted Terrace hillside, prior to the reclamation of the land on which the inner city stands.